mhjort/trombi/README.md

 generates a detailed html report.
 (clj-gatling uses gatling-highcharts for reporting)

+Calling `run` function will block while simulation is running.
+If you want to more control you can also call `run-async` function.
+It takes same parameters as the synchronous call.
+However, it returns immediately and returns map with following keys:

+- `results`: A promise that is delivered once the simulation finishes.
+- `force-stop-fn`: Function that stops the execution of the simulation.
+Function does not take any parameters.
+Stopping does not kill scenarios/requests that are in progress.
+They will be finished before the exit.

 ### Concepts

 clj-gatling runs simulations to simulate load.
 A simulation consists of one or multiple